MoViNets: Mobile Video Networks for Efficient Video Recognition: Experiments on Video Classification

 \paragraph{Implementation Details.} For each dataset, all models are trained with RGB frames from scratch, i.e., we do not apply any pretraining.
 For all datasets, we train with 64 frames (except when the inference frames are fewer) at various frame-rates, and run inference with the same frame-rate.

 We run TuNAS using Kinetics 600 and keep 7 \ournets each having a FLOPs target used in~\cite{feichtenhofer2020x3d}.
 As our models get larger, our scaling coefficients increase the input resolution, number of frames, depth, and feature width of the networks.
+We also experiment with AutoAugment~\cite{cubuk2018autoaugment} augmentation used in image classification, i.e., we sample a random image augmentation for each video and apply the same augmentation for each frame.
 For the architectures of the 7 models as well as training hyperparameters, see Appendix~\appendixarchitectures.

 \paragraph{Single-Clip vs. Multi-Clip Evaluation.} We evaluate all our models with a single clip sampled from input video with a fixed temporal stride, covering the entire video duration.
 When the single-clip and multi-clip evaluations use the same number of frames in total so that FLOPs are equivalent, we find that single-clip evaluation yields higher accuracy (see Appendix~\appendixmoreresults).
 This can be due in part to 3D CNNs being able to model longer-range dependencies, even when evaluating on many more frames than it was trained on.
 Since existing models commonly use multi-clip evaluation, we report the total FLOPs per video, not per clip, for a fair comparison.